Crafting ideas - Doors Windows

 photo source: customade.com

-I've heard many times from people who are redoing their apartments or houses that they have a hard time getting rid of old doors after they've replaced them with new ones.
-Hard to find people willing to take them, especially in warm weather when there is no prospect of putting them on fire either.
-But what if instead of being thrown away they were kept and later turned into useful objects?
+I have heard many times from people who are renovating their apartments or houses that they find it very difficult to get rid of old doors after exchanging them for new ones.
+Hard to find people willing to take them, especially in warmer periods when even the prospect of setting them on fire is not there.
+But what if, instead of being thrown away, they were kept and later turned into useful objects?
 Let me give you some examples.

 Old wooden doors can be used to make tables.
 Coffee tables can be made,